Mos-mar/Open_data_embeded/README.md

 ### Method
-     -libcurl was used to retrieve the data from the api -The Json file is parsed to retrieved only the desired data -GD library is used to plot the data
+     -libcurl was used to retrieve the data from the api -The Json file is parsed to retrieve only the desired data -GD library is used to plot the data